Fading in the Flow: Suppression of cold gas growth in expanding galactic outflows: Convergence

 \section{Convergence}

 We demonstrate results from our convergence test on the evolution of the cold cloud mass in our simulation for the fiducial parameter, $t_{\rm cool, mix}/t_{\rm cc}|_{\rm ini} = 0.2$ (cf. Table \ref{tab:CCinCC85_params}).
 For all simulations in our convergence test, a domain with an extent of about $250\ R_{\rm cl}$ in the radial direction and $22\ R_{\rm cl}$ at the initial position of the cloud in the orthogonal directions had been considered.
-The only exception is the simulation with the highest resolution of $R_{\rm cl}/d_{\rm cell}|_{\rm ini} = 64$, where the radial extent is reduced to $100\ R_{\rm cl}$ due to computational limitations.
-We find that with higher resolution (increasing the value of $R_{\rm cl}/d_{\rm cell}|_{\rm ini}$ at the initial position of the cloud), the cold mass in the cloud is higher at all times.
-However, the results across different resolutions agree within a factor of a few in the time window of our analysis.
+The only exception is the simulation with the highest resolution of $R_{\rm cl}/d_{\rm cell}|_{\rm ini} = 64$, where the simulation domain is reduced to $100\ R_{\rm cl}$ in the radial direction due to computational limitations.
+We find that with higher resolution (increasing the value of $R_{\rm cl}/d_{\rm cell}|_{\rm ini}$ at the initial position of the cloud), the cold mass in the cloud is mostly higher -- except for the $R_{\rm cl}/d_{\rm cell}|_{\rm ini}=32$ and $64$ simulations where $m_{\rm cl}(t)$ seems to agree.
+Also with the other simulations, the results across different resolutions agree within a factor of a few in $m_{\rm cl}(t)$ and $\dot{m}_{\rm cl}(t)$ (see left panels in Fig.~\ref{fig:convergence-plot}) in the time window of our analysis.
 At high resolutions, the evolution of the cold mass tends to converge, although the clouds differ considerably in their morphology.
-The qualitative picture of cloud growth due to strong radiative cooling is well captured across all resolutions.
-The increased amount of cold mass with increasing resolution is not surprising, as we are able to capture the formation and evolution of smaller cold clumps when the resolution is higher.
-Dissipation in our simulations operates at the grid resolution, and there are no explicit dissipative terms.
-Consequently, with increased resolution, the grid is able to capture the mixing and cooling till smaller scales.
-This increased resolution causes an increase in mixing and cooling, resulting in a slightly higher transfer of mass and momentum from the hot to the cold phase, as seen in the position of the center of mass of the cloud in the right panel of Fig. \ref{fig:convergence-plot}.
-Therefore, the cloud travels faster and gets quickly entrained at higher resolution.
-A similar trend has also been previously found in our earlier works on cloud-crushing (cf. Fig. B1 in \citealt{Kanjilal2021}).
-However, \citetalias{Chevalier1985} wind brings an additional complication by the faster travel of the cloud material -- the wind condition depends strongly on the instantaneous position of the cloud (for example, $T_{\rm wind}\sim d^{-2(\gamma-1)}$), which can lead to significant differences in cloud properties across simulations at different resolutions as time progresses.
+The qualitative picture of cloud growth due to mixing and strong radiative cooling is well captured across all resolutions.